 TVP: Jacque Fresco has been lecturing about societal issues and the many problems with our economic system for over 80 years.
 As an inventor and an all around brilliant man, he has also been involved with designing the future world based on a Resource Based Economy.
 The manifestation of his works is what is called The Venus Project.
 I have even found out that in 2016 Jacque was given an award for City Design and Community from the NOVUS summit in conjunction with the United Nations division UN DESA.
 United Nations Award Given to Jacque Fresco for City Design/Community (Jul 2016)

-I have known about The Venus Project for a few years now, but have not delved into it too deeply until the last few months.
+I have known about The Venus Project for a few years now (by their pretty pictures only), but have not delved into it at all until the last few months.
 Once I started reading into it I read 3 of his books and the TVP website, and have also started to volunteer for them.

 TZM: Peter Joseph started The Zeitgeist Movement in 2007, which I have heard of over the last few years, but did not really know anything about it until the last few months while educating myself on The Venus Project.
 During the process of reading about The Venus Project I found out that there was a powerful relationship between these two movements: they both talk about and advocate the same things – Capitalism is the problem and a Resource Based Economy is the answer.